chef/chef-oss-practices/policies/project-membership.md

 - Expected to be responsive to review requests as per [community expectations](../contributors/guide/community-expectations.md)
 - Mentor contributors and reviewers
 - Approver status may be a precondition to accepting large code contributions
-- May be one of the required approvers required to merge code contributions
+- May be one of the approvers required to merge code contributions
-  * All code contributions reviews must including **at least one Progress team member**
+  * All code contributions reviews must include **at least one Progress team member**
-  * Awareness of change **from Product Management** before merge
+  * Awareness of change **from Progress Chef's Product Management team** is required before merge

 ## Project Advisor
 Project Advisors serve as strategic collaborators to the Chef project leadership.
 They are recognized for their domain expertise, vision, and sustained technical contributions, and they help shape long-term direction.